katerina-kossler/katerina-kossler.github.io/README.md

 # katerina-kossler.github.io
-A simple site to explore frontend design concepts and generally have a professional prescence.
+A simple site to generally have a professional presence.
 Hosted at: https://www.katerinakossler.com/